Toasterson/matetrack-pwa/README.md

 ## Features

 - **💰 Expense Tracking**: Add and categorize your expenses with amounts and descriptions
-- **💳 Register Balance**: Track payments vs consumption to see what you owe/credit
+- **💳 Register Balance**: Track payments vs all expenses to see what you owe/credit
 - **🍺 Drink Inventory**: Manage a list of available drinks at your event with prices
 - **⚡ Quick Grab**: One-tap logging for items you grab from the fridge
-- **📊 Smart Balance**: See if you owe money or have credit with the register
+- **📊 Smart Balance**: See if you owe money or have credit for all your expenses
 - **📱 Mobile-First**: Responsive design optimized for iOS and Android
 - **🔄 Offline Capable**: Works without internet connection using local storage
 - **📲 Installable**: Can be installed on mobile devices like a native app